 Buy a Quality Dog Shedding Brush

-There are so many different dog brushes on the market, it’s hard to know which one will work best for your specific dog.
+There are so many different dog brushes on the market, it’s hard to know which one is the right brush that’s best for your specific dog.

-Ginger had heavy, coarse hair that would fall out everywhere, and with Roxy’s thin hair and Rico’s light and fluffy hair, we’ve got quite a few varying needs!
+Ginger had heavy, coarse hair that would fall out everywhere, and with Roxy’s thin hair and Rico’s light and fluffy hair, we’ve had quite a few varying needs!

-We’ve gone through a few types, and overall, the Furblaster has worked best for our pack.
+We’ve gone through a few bristle brush types, de-shedding tools, and overall, the Furblaster has worked best for our pack.
 Just look at how much ONE single pass catches off of Rico!

 It even manages to get some off of Roxy, even though I generally use it on her just to help redistribute the skin oils and keep her coat nice and shiny.